 We are so excited to have you join the Lifelong volunteer family!
-After you submit your application, you should receive an auto-email that kicks back with details on how to access our online orientation.
-After you watch the orientation videos, someone from the Volunteer Department will be in contact with you for a quick phone interview.
+After you submit your application, you should receive an auto-email confirming your application was received for review and someone from the Volunteer Department will be in contact with you for a phone interview to discuss your interest further.

 What happens on my first day of volunteering at Lifelong?

 Please go to the address listed on your confirmation email.
 When you enter the doors, ask for the Program Volunteer Lead that was on the confirmation email.
 The Program Volunteer Lead will show you where to sign in/ out, give you a tour, and give you a brief training before you start your first shift.

 Where can I park when I drive to Lifelong’s buildings?

 With the exception of our Food Production Center, Lifelong has a limited amount of space available for volunteer and visitor parking.
 We encourage our volunteers to use other modes of transportation when available.
 Lifelong cannot be held responsible for tickets or towing fees which may occur due to improper parking.

 What do I do if Lifelong is closed and I am scheduled to volunteer?

 If Lifelong is closed or will be opening late due to bad weather, the main outgoing message for Lifelong (206-957-1600) will be changed by 7:00a.m.
 The message will notify both staff and the community of the closure or delayed opening.
 Lifelong does close on major holidays.
 Please check with your Program Volunteer Lead about holiday schedules.
 You will also receive an email from the Volunteer Department regarding holiday closings.